Skip to main content

 For initial employment Relocation Assistance and for end-of-employment Relocation Assistance for eligible retirees:

-The University Travel Office will make all airline ticketing arrangements authorized under this policy for the eligible employee and her/his eligible Family Members.
+Travel Services will make all airline ticketing arrangements authorized under this policy for the eligible employee and her/his eligible Family Members.

 The employee is responsible for selecting and contracting with companies to move household goods, vehicles, and personal effects to and from Oahu.
 The university assumes no liability for damaged or lost goods.

-Should an eligible employee pass away while in university employment, the employee’s surviving eligible Family Members will receive the full Relocation Assistance shown in Section 3.2.4.
+Should an eligible employee pass away while in university employment, the employee’s surviving eligible Family Members will receive the full Relocation Assistance shown in Section 3.2.4 after applicable taxes.

 The Relocation Assistance is to provide assistance for relocating employees, dependents, and household goods.
 In cases where an eligible employee whose lawful spouse is also an eligible employee, a double benefit will not be paid since the lawful spouse is relocated as part of the same household.